brandongoldman/TigerZone/README.md

 java TigerClient [IP_ADDRESS] [PORT] [TOURNAMENT_PASSWORD] [USERNAME] [PASSWORD]
 ```

-If login is successful, you will receive the following string.
+If login is successful, you will receive the following message.

 ```
 THIS IS SPARTA!